hazardland/db.php/manual.md

 *$database->update() creates or updates any changes to databases, tables or fields*

-## Synch changes to table structures
+## Sync changes to table structures
 Any recent changes in tables or in fields settings (i.e. field type change) will be affected to databases by following function:
 ```php
 $database->update();